 - Purdue University - Online Master of Public Health (MPH) Research & Science-Based MPH Program

 Focus may be placed on the health of mothers of child-bearing age as well as the knowledge these mothers have about rearing children.
 Education is a major component of this degree program, which assists with the identification of safe habits and healthy lifestyle tips for families.
 The Maternal & Child Health program takes into consideration different culturally-related approaches that can positively or negatively affect the health of families.
 Using this information, a curriculum has been designed that integrates socioeconomic views, demographics, environment, and education into policy development - so that program design is accurate to the communities in which they are implemented.

-Top Online Programs Available
+School Spotlights: Top MPH Online Programs Available

 The University of Minnesota - Online MPH Maternal and Child Health

 The University of Minnesota's online MPH Maternal and Child Health degree offers students the opportunity to pursue a graduate degree completely online.
 This program is highly regarded in terms of coverage and quality across the country.
 The university claims that the entire program can be completed in 2 years at full-time, if students have met all necessary prerequisite requirements.
 The program may be best fitted for people that have 2-3 years of professional work experience, or those that have previously obtained graduate level public health degrees.
 The online MPH Maternal and Child Health degree at UM consists of 42 credit hours.